-- Spouses, partners, and dependent children under the age of 18 of identified eligible individuals will be eligible for the scheme.
-Other family members may be resettled in exceptional circumstances.
+- A spouse or partner and dependent children under the age of 18 of eligible individuals will be resettled under the Scheme.
+Some additional family members may be resettled in exceptional circumstances.

 How will it work?

-- The ACRS will be focused on those affected by the humanitarian crisis in Afghanistan, and while the majority of people resettled will be Afghan, nationals of other countries (for example, in mixed nationality families) may be eligible to be resettled through the scheme.
+- The ACRS will be focused on eligible individuals affected by events in Afghanistan – nationals of other countries (for example, in mixed-nationality families) may be eligible to be resettled through the scheme.

 How many people are you taking?